carldubois/bigiq-cm-restapi-reference/under-development/t_default_firewall_policy.md

-## To create a default firewall policy to use when referenced by a firewall context (virtual)
+## To create a firewall policy to use when referenced by a firewall context (virtual)

 ### Overview
-This task workflow will dwscribe the steps nessasaey to create and manage a firewall policy and its components (address-lists, port-lists).
+This task workflow will describe the steps nessasaey to create and manage a firewall policy and its components (address-lists, port-lists).

 In general, brief steps described below: